 Forestry activities have obliterated much of the montane grasslands in the area and, whilst no doubt visually attractive to some visitors, these exotic plantations are extremely damaging to the natural environment as they require in the region of 100 litres of underground water in order to survive.
 South Africa is not a water-rich country, and the forests of gum and pine trees consume far more than the rivers flowing down from the Mount Anderson Water Reserve can produce.
 Many streams that once rushed through the gold fields of Lydenburg now flow only intermittently, or have even ceased.
 The problem is compounded when the sources of these streams are themselves choked by exotic vegetation and polluted by excessive numbers of livestock.
 The Mount Anderson Water Catchment Reserve has rehabilitated the highland streams, and its existence is therefore vital to the health of the water system of Mpumalanga.
 The water from the streams on the property is among the purest in the world.

 Despite an unpromising start, the Mount Anderson mining industry developed in the twentieth century, and in 1914 the area was opened to prospecting and digging.
 The workings of the Nooitgedacht reef created a stir at this time, and the farm was opened as a “public diggings” and called the Mount Anderson Goldfields.
-These fields were extraordinarily hard to work, as they found it extremely difficult to get Africans to labour for them.
 As a result, in the mid 1920s, the Mount Anderson fields were still attracting the same kinds of characters that had flocked to the district in the 1870s.